C-D-Lewis/dash-api/README.md

 When using `dash_api_set_feature()`, the callback parameters will mirror those of the request.

-> Since the only sensible Bluetooth instruction is to turn it off, there may not
-> be a callback when using `FeatureTypeBluetooth`.
-You should assume that it has
-> been turned off.

 | Name | Set Values | Added In Version |
 |------|------------|------------------|
 | `FeatureTypeWifi` | `FeatureStateOn`, `FeatureStateOff` | 1.0 |